 Tap Actions > Video > Export Time-lapse video.

 Choose between Full length and 30 Seconds.

 30 Seconds cuts the video down to thirty seconds by removing frames from the video to speed it up.
-This process uses an algorithm that preserves the most important frames in the video, with the greatest number of frames preserved early on in the artwork creation when details are still changing rapidly.
+This process uses an algorithm that preserves the most important frames in the video.
+The greatest number of frames are usually preserved early on in the artwork creation when details are still rapidly changing.

 You can export your video to any service or app connected to the iOS Files interface.

 Sharing process videos is a great way to get people interested in your art.
 Download a video editing app on the iPad to recut and combine various Time-lapse videos with music to create a moving portfolio.

 Insert a Private Layer into a Time-Lapse Video

 Insert a File or Photo as a Private Layer that won’t appear in your Time-lapse Video.